What You'll Find in This Post

 Best Desert Safari – Dubai or Abu Dhabi

-We decided to go with Arabian Village Nights resort and would highly recommend for a family (or really ANYONE, we were the only ones with kids there).
+We decided to go with Arabian Village Nights resort and would highly recommend it to a family (or really ANYONE, we were the only ones with kids there).
 We chose to go for 2 nights and here is an overview of what you could expect to do with your family over those days in the desert.
+Dubai safari desert can be easily done and completely arranged from the desert safari provider so follow up with the resort to find all the details you need to know before you book.

 Day 1: Pick Up from Abu Dhabi & Arrival at Arabian Village Nights